Danealor/fall2021-project/README.md

 - Adding a second turtlebot to “seek” the initial turtlebot which would would both utilize the map generated by the quadcopter, but for different purposes
 - Adding additional code for the quadcopter to be able to locate the turtlebot and provide better maze solving instructions
+  - This should only require filtering for a different color (dark gray), or at most running a pattern-matching module, and then publishing the position to the `/turtle/initialpose` topic.
-- Implementing a more complex image stitching algorithm that does not require a boundary or walls to be of a certain color
+- Implementing a more complex and robust image stitching algorithm that does not require a boundary or walls to be of a certain color
 - Create a more robust navigation server than RVIZ SLAM to increase speed and efficiency of the turtlebot’s solution path

-web server

-- Find turtlebot in maze and send to TOPIC_NAME on the fly
-- Execute image stitching based on the known map, which should result in a much more stable self-positioning since our position estimate is not tied to the floating position of the last frame, but rather the static "known-good" position of the map itself.
-NOTE: This is already implemented, but disabled because our current stitching algorithms are not capable of matching imagery to the rather "messy" map output.
-You can test this by uncommenting line XXX and waiting for the border to close.
+- Execute image stitching based on the known map instead of the last frame
+  - This should result in a much more stable self-positioning since our position estimate is not tied to the floating position of the last frame, but rather the static "known-good" position of the map itself.
+  - **NOTE:** This is already implemented in the code, but has been disabled because our current stitching algorithms are not capable of matching imagery to the rather "messy" map output.
+You can test this by uncommenting line 1030 in `code/eagle_eye/scripts/drone_control.py` and waiting for the border to close.
 - Allow for the disabling of preview imagery, which is likely significantly slowing down the computation loop (or perhaps only show it occasionaly, on a separate timer).
-This, along with running headless, could allow the drone to scan the maze faster.
+  - This, along with running headless, could allow the drone to scan the maze faster.
 - Run on the physical drone!
-Actual image stitching
+  - This might require a more robust image stitching algorithm, which could be either more difficult or easier depending on how easy it would be to find matching keypoints in real images.
+- Launch a web server in parallel in order to preview output imagery in a more organized fashion.

 ---